APPLICATIONS for 2026-27 are now open

 WHO can apply for this scholarship?

-Students who sign up for Promise should still apply for this program.
-Promise only pays tuition (cost of classes) that financial aid (FAFSA or WASFA) doesn’t cover.
+Yes!
+Promise only pays tuition (cost of classes) if FAFSA or WASFA doesn’t cover it.
 If you are low income and could use more funds while you’re in school, if you want personal help, if you have lots of questions about how to “do college”, you should apply!
 We promise to answer your texts, emails, or calls and give you help as soon as possible!

 Why is this scholarship special?